-- Recreation Programs: Challenge By Choice – Week-long educational, social and recreational and creative opportunities for adults and youth with brain injury
+- Recreation Programs – Week-long educational, social and recreational and creative opportunities for adults and youth with brain injury

 - Colorado Brain Injury Program Adult Services – Application intake and eligibility determination for the state-wide program which provides case management services to adults who have sustained a TBI

-- Conference - Annual educational event and networking opportunity for individuals with brain injuries, families and professionals
+- Workshops– For individuals with brain injuries, families and caregivers

 - Community Outreach & Education – Presentations, exhibits, and seminars to encourage prevention and increase public awareness of brain injury (Calendar)

-- Energy Outreach Colorado (EOC) – Financial assistance with heating and electricity bills for individuals and families facing life changes after brain injury
+- Emergency Utility Bill Assistance – Financial assistance with heating and electricity bills for individuals and families facing life changes after brain injury

-- Information and Referral - Phone and e-mail based support.
+- Resource Facilitation Pathways Program – Phone and e-mail based support.
 Information about providers that work with brain injury, state benefits such as Medicaid HCBS Waiver services, and other resource related needs

-- Breaking News Emails - Regular communication including brain injury related articles, news, and information on state-wide events and meetings (sign up for mailing list on right side of any page)
+- Regular Email Newsletters – Regular communication including brain injury related articles, news, and information on state-wide events and meetings (sign up for mailing list on right side of any page)

 - Public Policy – State and federal legislative advocacy to encourage policies for brain injury prevention and establishment of an organized system of care, which includes appropriate services and benefits for persons with brain injury